 |Ancestry testing||No||In-depth ancestry reporting with a full Y chromosome and mtDNA sequencing|

 |Compatible with other services||Yes (23andMe, Ancestry, MyHeritage, LivingDNA, Family Tree)||Yes (FASTQ, BAM, and VCF files)|

-Nebula Genomics has experience enough to provide the most reliable results.
-You can rest assured that results are accurate and recommendations for a healthier you are on point.
-We are changing the way people diet and allowing them to live healthier and more fulfilling lives.
+Nebula Genomics has enough experience to provide accurate results and on-point recommendations for a healthier you.
+We are changing the way people diet and allowing them to live more fulfilling lives.